-"(B) consult with other Federal agencies concerned with standard-setting and other nationally or internationally recognized standard-setting entities; and
+"(B) consult with other Federal agencies concerned with standard-setting and other nationally or internationally recognized standard-setting entities; and or revocation of any performance standard for a tobacco product.

 "(C) invite appropriate participation, through joint or other conferences, workshops, or other means, by informed persons representative of scientific, professional, industry, or consumer organizations who in the Secretary's judgment can make a significant contribution.